AG7GN/nexus-utilities/README.md

 		cd ~
 		ln -s tnc-right.conf tnc.conf

-__IMPORTANT__: You must edit tnc-{left|right}.conf with your own settings.
+__IMPORTANT__: You must edit tnc-{left|right}.conf with your own settings before running `tnc.sh` for the first time.

 ## tnc script

 `tnc.sh` launches Direwolf, and optionally other related apps, in different modes.
 The script will look for [tnc.conf](#tnc-left-tnc-right-configuration-files) in the user's home directory.
-The script will set up Direwolf to operate in any one of these modes TNC: ax25, APRS Digipeater, APRS iGate, APRS Digipeater+iGate.
+The script will set up and run Direwolf to operate in any one of these modes TNC: ax25, APRS Digipeater, APRS iGate, APRS Digipeater+iGate.
 It can also launch pat, ardop, pat+ax25, or pat+ardop provided those apps are also installed and configured.

 ## trim scripts